The Vision Bleak: History

 On 31 August 2007, the band released their third studio album, The Wolves Go Hunt Their Prey – it is a loose concept album whose first part is based on the story of the Indian feral girls Amala and Kamala, and its second part is mostly composed of the "Black Pharaoh Trilogy", a series of three songs based on H. P. Lovecraft's short story "The Haunter of the Dark".
 A promo EP which served as a teaser for the album, Club Single, was released the month prior.

 The band's fourth album, Set Sail to Mystery, came out on 2 April 2010; it would be their first album (and so far only) to not feature a teaser released before it.
 It is a concept album loosely based on the writings of Romantic poets such as Edgar Allan Poe, Heinrich Heine and Lord Byron (its opening track, "A Curse of the Grandest Kind", takes its lyrics from an excerpt of Byron's 1817 dramatic poem Manfred, while "Descend into Maelstrom" references in its lyrics and title Poe's short story "A Descent into the Maelström"), and also of H. P. Lovecraft and Clark Ashton Smith.
 Niklas Kvarforth of Shining was a guest musician on the album.

 The band's fifth album, Witching Hour, came out on 27 September 2013.
 A stop motion music video for the track "The Wood Hag", directed and animated by Fursy Teyssier, was uploaded on Prophecy's official YouTube channel as a teaser on 4 September.

 On 31 October 2015, The Vision Bleak announced that they would begin a tour around Europe, accompanied by John Haughm of Agalloch and Danish death-doom band Saturnus, to promote their sixth album, The Unknown, which was released on 3 June 2016.
 The "Into the Unknown Tour" lasted from 25 March to 20 August 2016.
 A four-track EP that served as a teaser to The Unknown, entitled The Kindred of the Sunset, was announced on 21 February 2016 and eventually released on 25 March.
 As a means to celebrate their 16th anniversary, and to introduce newcomers to their music, the band also released a compilation album entitled Timeline: An Introduction to The Vision Bleak as a companion to The Unknown.

 On 27 December 2015, the band stated that Fursy Teyssier officially joined them as bassist for future live performances.
 Teyssier stayed with the band until 2017.

-The Vision Bleak's first studio album in eight years, Weird Tales, is due for release on April 12, 2024.
+The Vision Bleak's first studio album in eight years, Weird Tales, was released on April 12, 2024.